Phucyro/algorithm-project/README.md

 These trucks are subject of numerous lusts, especially from thieves and robbers.
 This is why the paths taken by these trucks are so important.

-Let's say that you have three thrucks:
+Let's say that you have three trucks:

 These tours must simultaneously: